bdtinc/maskcam/README.md

 ## Running on Jetson Nano Developer Kit using balenaOS

-balenaOS is a very light weight distribution designed for running containers on edge devices which when combined with Balena's balenaCloud mangament system has a number of advantages for fleet deployment and management.
-Explaining the details of how to set up balenaCloud applications is beyond the scope of this document, but you can test MaskCam on balenaOS using a local development environment setup.
+[balenaOS](https://www.balena.io/os/) is a very light weight distribution designed for running containers on edge devices, which when combined with [balenaCloud](https://www.balena.io/cloud/) has a number of advantages for fleet deployment and management.
+In this section we'll focus on how you can test our pre-built MaskCam container on *balenaOS* using a local development environment setup (i.e: without needing *balenaCloud* yet).
-Except for installing balenaOS and using a slightly modified launch command, this process is essentially the same as the Jetson Nano Development kit instructions above.
+Except for installing *balenaOS* and using a slightly modified launch command, this process is essentially the same as the Jetson Nano Development kit instructions above.

-If you want to use balenaCloud instead (i.e: see your device in the web dashboard), and you're willing to take some time to push the container to your own account, check [Using balenaCloud](#using-balenacloud) at the end of this section.
+If you want to use *balenaCloud* instead (i.e: see your device in the web dashboard), and you're willing to take some time to push the container to your own account, please check [Using balenaCloud](#using-balenacloud) at the end of this section.

 In any case, this will require a Jetson Nano Development Kit, a 32 gb or higher micro-sd card, and another computer (referred to here as main system) on the same network.

 ### Installing balenaOS
-As mentioned, this procedure will not link your device with a balenaCloud account, but instead it will enable local development.
+As mentioned, this procedure will not link your device with a *balenaCloud* account, but instead it will enable local development:

-First, go to https://www.balena.io/os/?, scroll down and download the development version for Nvidia Jetson Nano SD-CARD.
+1. Go to https://www.balena.io/os/, scroll down and download the development version for Nvidia Jetson Nano SD-CARD.
+Alternatively, if you want to use a *balenaCloud* account and already created an app, you can download the image using the *Add device* button from the dashboard, and this image will automatically link your device to this application when flashed.

-Next, go to https://www.balena.io/etcher/ and install balenaEtcher.
+2. Go to https://www.balena.io/etcher/ and install *balenaEtcher*.

-In balenaEtcher, simply select the zip file you downloaded, and after inserting the sd card into your main system select it, then press the 'Flash!' icon.
+3. In *balenaEtcher*, simply select the zip file you downloaded, and after inserting the sd card into your main system select it, then press the 'Flash!' icon.

-After the flashing process is completed, place the sd card into your Jetson Nano Development Kit, ensure the network cable is plugged into the device and power up the Jetson.
+4. After the flashing process is completed, place the sd card into your Jetson Nano Development Kit, ensure the network cable is plugged into the device and power up the Jetson.

 ### Installing balena CLI